ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/jsx.md

 </app-ctc-block>

-> If using TypeScript to author your components, make sure to read [WCC's docs](https://wcc.dev/docs/#typescript) for using JSX + Typescript.
+> If using TypeScript to author your components, make sure to read [WCC's docs](https://wcc.dev/docs/#typescript) for using JSX + TypeScript.